-D.C.
-Council Member David Catania (I - At Large) joins Kojo and Tom Sherwood in the studio.
+D.C. mayoral candidate and Council Member David Catania and Virginia Del.
+David Albo (R-Springfield) join Kojo and Tom Sherwood in the studio.

 WAMU 88.5 is the leading public radio station for NPR news and information in the greater Washington, D.C., area.